-PERSPECTIVES REGARDING MANAGED CARE: (1) EMPLOYER GROUPS; (2) MANAGED CARE ORGANIZATIONS/ INSURERS; (3) PROVIDERS; AND (4) PATIENTS
+PERSPECTIVES REGARDING SYSTEMS-BASED CARE: (1) EMPLOYER GROUPS; (2) MANAGED CARE ORGANIZATIONS/ INSURERS; (3) PROVIDERS; AND (4) PATIENTS

-This class explores the managed care organization and employer perspective regarding managed care.
-It is important to understand the employer perspective because it is the employer who typically buys or offers the health insurance benefits to its employees and their dependents.
-The MCO’s set the guidelines for all of the other things covered in the previous chapters.
+This class explores the systems-based care organization and employer perspective regarding systems-based care.
+It is important to understand the employer perspective because it was the employer who typically bought or offered the health insurance benefits to its employees and their dependents.
+The MCOís set the guidelines for all of the other things covered in the previous chapters.
 This class will examine four different modes for paying for U.S. health care, employer perspective, and three stages of managed care.

 Class 9 Topics: PERSPECTIVES: (1) EMPLOYER GROUPS; (2) MANAGED CARE ORGANIZATIONS/ INSURERS; (3) PROVIDERS; AND (4) PATIENTS PERSPECTIVES REGARDING MANAGED CARE

 D. Need for Flexible Beds for Aging "Baby Boomers"

 C. Auditing Managed Care Contracts and

 B. Patient's Rights

 C. Aging Baby Boomers Issues

 D. Alternative Care Providers

 1. Distinguish various basic modes for paying for health care.